The Gospel of Jesus Christ - What Paul Preached

 This must be stated clearly, because Wellspring often obscures it.

-Tongues as the only evidence of Spirit baptism has historically functioned as a secondary doctrinal dividing line between evangelical and Pentecostal Christianity.
-But it has never been the line that determines whether one remains within historic Christian faith.
+Tongues as the only evidence of the Baptism of the Holy Spirit has historically functioned as a secondary doctrinal dividing line between Evangelical and Pentecostal Christianity.
+But it has never been the boundary line of historic Christian faith.

-There are many Trinitarian Pentecostal churches that teach tongues as the only evidence of Spirit baptism while still affirming that every believer is born again and indwelt by the Holy Spirit at the moment of true faith.
+Trinitarian Pentecostal churches teach that tongues are the only evidence of the Baptism of the Holy Spirit, while still affirming that every believer is born again and indwelt by the Holy Spirit at the moment of true faith.
 Those churches remain within historic Christianity.

 Wellspring does not.

 The issue is not the debate over tongues as the only evidence of Spirit baptism, but the denial that the Holy Spirit indwells the believer at faith.
-By denying the Spirit’s indwelling at belief, Wellspring necessarily denies the internal work of the Holy Spirit in bringing a person to true faith and being born again.
+By denying the Spirit’s indwelling at faith, Wellspring necessarily denies the internal work of the Holy Spirit in bringing a person to true faith for salvation and being born again.

 Paul’s warning to the Galatians cuts against Wellspring, not for it